The scientific concept and overall aim of the project was to:

 - ‘Contribute to our understanding of the multifactorial dimension of animal pathologies linked to the intensification of production’

-‘To help provide effective control strategies to reduce the impact on animal welfare, including health’.
+- ‘To help provide effective control strategies to reduce the impact on animal welfare, including health’.

-Rising demand for animal products, an increasing global population as well as global com- petition have increased level and intensification of livestock production.
+Rising demand for animal products, an increasing global population as well as global com- petition have increased the level and intensification of livestock production.
 This trend comes at a price: production diseases compromise health and welfare, generating inefficiencies which negatively impact on profitability, environmental footprint, and product quality.
 They may also increase the need to treat the affected animals with antibiotics.

 Production diseases can be defined as ‘Diseases which tend to persist in animal production systems and, typically, become more prevalent or severe, in proportion to the potential productivity of the system’.
 These disease conditions have a great impact both in the EU and worldwide: compromised health and welfare for the animals themselves, and consequently substantial financial losses.

 - identify the risk factors for production diseases and establishing associations between diseases;

-explore the role of genetic and environmental factors on neonatal survival and in exerting longer-term developmental influences on health;
+- explore the role of genetic and environmental factors on neonatal survival and in exerting longer-term developmental influences on health;

-evaluate the effects of genetic selection for productive traits on susceptibility and identify strategies to mitigate these;
+- evaluate the effects of genetic selection for productive traits on susceptibility and identify strategies to mitigate these;

-determine the role of variation in farm environment on the temporal expression of production diseases;
+- determine the role of variation in farm environment on the temporal expression of production diseases;

-characterize the microbio-immunological changes and identify pathological changes at the molecular level which take place during production diseases in order to develop diagnostic tools;
+- characterize the microbio-immunological changes and identify pathological changes at the molecular level which take place during production diseases in order to develop diagnostic tools;

-synthesize strategies to reduce the impact of production diseases on a farm and assess the efficacy of improvement strategies in reducing disease prevalence or severity; and
+- synthesize strategies to reduce the impact of production diseases on a farm and assess the efficacy of improvement strategies in reducing disease prevalence or severity; and

-identify economically viable and socially acceptable ways to control pathologies, withemphasis on animal welfare implications.
+- identify economically viable and socially acceptable ways to control pathologies, withemphasis on animal welfare implications.

-Animal health and welfare
+- Animal health and welfare

-Product Quality in pig and poultry systems
+- Product Quality in pig and poultry systems

-Whilst ensuring the economic and environmental sustainability
+- Whilst ensuring the economic and environmental sustainability